epfl-ada/ada-2021-project-decls/README.md

 **12/11/2021:**

-Analyzing the correlation between country GDP and LGBTQ topic attention based on the WBGAPI dataset and Quotebank dataset.
+Applying BERT model embeddings and c-TF-IDF algorithm to get co-occur topic clusters.

 **19/11/2021:**

-Applying BERT model embeddings and c-TF-IDF algorithm to get co-occur topic clusters.
+Analyzing the correlation between country GDP/education level and LGBTQ topic attention based on the WBGAPI dataset and Sexual Orientation Laws in the World dataset.

 **26/11/2021:**

-Using causation analysis to figure out the causality between some big events and the variation of LGBTQ topic attention.
+(network)

 **03/12/2021:**

 Analyzing speaker’s sentiment toward specific topic based on Google API.

 **10/12/2021:**
 Coming up with several visualization methods for the results we have already found above, to show all the findings to our readers.

 **17/12/2021:**

 Preparing reports and final presentation of our data story.

-## Organization within the team
+## Contribution of each member

 **Duo Xu:**

--  Quotebank dataset overall analysis (analyze quotation frequency distribution related to topics, time, speakers, media).
-- Exploring if Google API could work for sentiment analysis
+- Use Google API to have sentiment analysis
-- Analyzing speaker’s sentiment toward specific topic based on Google API.
+- Analyze trend of attention distribution over year related to age, nationality, occupation, religion, gender and ethic group.
+- Writing the data story of our project

 **Guosheng Feng:**

 - Build LGBTQ quotation dataset based on BERT topic extraction model
-- Exploring if BERT model embeddings and c-TF-IDF algorithm could work for further work.
 - Applying BERT model embeddings and c-TF-IDF algorithm to get co-occur topic clusters.
+- (Network)

 **Aibin Yu:**

 - Building and preprocessing LGBTQ speakers feature dataset
-- Exploring if the WBGAPI dataset could work for further work.
+- Exploring the WBGAPI dataset could work for further work.
--  Analyzing the correlation between country GDP and LGBTQ topic attention based on the WBGAPI dataset and Quotebank dataset.
+- Analyzing the correlation between country GDP/education level and LGBTQ topic attention based on the WBGAPI dataset and Sexual Orientation Laws in the World dataset.

 **Yifeng Chen:**

 - Quotebank dataset preprocessing
-- Writing the proposal of milestone2.
--
+- Analyzing speaker’s sentiment distribution toward specific feature based on Google API.

-**We will use visualization methods to present our final work, prepare websites.**
+- Apply different visualization methods to display our work

+**We will prepare websites together.**